vande012/lead-router/README.md

 ### Step 3: Follow the Prompts
 1. **Enter Google Sheet URL** - Paste your sheet URL or ID
 2. **Enter WordPress URL** - Enter your site URL (e.g., https://yoursite.com)
-3. **Wait for Chrome to open** - Look for window with yellow bar saying "Chrome is being controlled by automated test software"
+3. **Wait for Chrome to open** - Look for window with top bar saying "Chrome is being controlled by automated test software"

 ### Step 4: Complete Authentication
-In the **automation Chrome window** (with yellow bar):
+In the **automation Chrome window** (with top bar):
 1. Navigate to your WordPress admin dashboard
 2. Complete website login → Jumpcloud SSO → WordPress admin
 3. Make sure you reach the WordPress dashboard
-4. Press Enter in the terminal when ready
+4. Press Enter in the terminal when ready - watch the magic!

-### Step 5: Answer Prompts
+### Step 5: Answer Prompt
-- Script will ask about Text Notifications for location-based forms
+- Script will ask about Text Notifications for location-based forms if any are found
 - Choose 'y' for yes or 'n' for no

 ### Step 6: Wait for Completion